Skip to Main Content

 The type of business loan also has an effect on how long it takes to receive funds.
 An SBA loan requires the lender to go through underwriting as well as get approval from the Small Business Administration.
 SBA loans can take 30 to 90 days to go through the approval process from end to end.

-Meanwhile, a merchant cash advance may take only a few days because it’s based primarily on future sales.
+Meanwhile, an alternative lending option, like a merchant cash advance, may take only a few days as it’s based primarily on future sales.
 The financing company can easily see your revenue history and your projected future sales and make a decision.

 Alternatives to bank business loans